-Everything on earth contains energy in the molecules that it is made of – you, your dog, your desk, your bike, trees.
+Everything on earth contains energy in the molecules that it is made up of – you, your dog, your desk, your bike, trees, and so on.
 There is a continual transfer of energy between everything in our universe.

 We in turn use energy when our bodies process the food we eat to allow us to keep warm, use our brains, keep our hearts beating, breathe, move, and do all the things we want our bodies to do.
 This is called metabolic energy.